callstack/react-native-open-telemetry/README.md

 ### 2. Start the native SDK (optional) 🚧

 > [!IMPORTANT]
-> This section is considered **highly experimental** and internals may change at any time.
+> This section is considered **highly experimental**.
-> There's currently no support for bidirectional JS/Native communication and `native` options' flag only marks an API that will become available.
+> There's currently no support for bidirectional JS/Native communication and the `native` feature flag only marks an API that will become available.

 **Android**